26 Jun Wristlet purse crochet free pattern

 I decided to insert lining with zipper so that my small things won’t fall through.

-Ch 2, sc in 2nd ch from the hook.
+Round 1: sc into 2nd ch from the hook;

 Finish off and weave ends.